Montañas de Cariblanco: A Hidden Hiking Place Near San Jose, Costa Rica

 As a local, these are some tips to visit Montañas de Cariblanco:

-- Gear: Bring a water bottle, bug spray, and some sunscreen.
-A hat is also a good idea to protect you from the sun, especially if you arrive after 10:00 a.m.
-Hiking poles can help you during rainy season.
+- Gear: : Bring a water bottle, bug spray, and some sunscreen.
+Hat is also a good idea as sun can be strong if you arrive after 10 am.
+Hiking poles could help during rainy season too.

-- Take care of nature.
-Carry out your trash, stay on the paths, and respect the wildlife.
-Enjoy your time, but leave the place as you found it
+- Respect Nature: Carry out your trash, stay on the paths, and respect the wildlife.
+Enjoy your time, but leave the place as you found it.

-- If you want to see the coffee harvest season, visit between November and March.
+- Coffee Harvest Season: If you want to see the coffee harvest, visit between November and March.

-- Due to the change of season (high/low) it is best to check their social networks for price changes.
+- Check for Price Changes: Due to seasonal changes (high/low), it’s best to check their social networks for any price updates.

 Montañas de Cariblanco Tourist Map